 14. Become A Social Media Manager

 Social media is a rapidly growing area and social media managers are worth their weight in gold.
 Whilst some organisations keep things in house and use this as an employed role, there is a huge freelance market for social media managers.
 This allows those with the right skills to take on clients, often for a set number of hours a week.
 As social media is all about scheduling posts and interacting at key times, this can often be really well suited to those looking to work in the evenings, as that’s normally when social media channels are at their busiest!
 You’ll want to have an active use of social media channels, a good understanding of the business aspects and if you want to stand out, you might want to consider a formal qualification to back it up.
 Mostly, you’ll just need to get that first client and then the rest will follow – why not offer to support a friend or family member in return for a positive review?
+Don’t forget to stay safe when using your mobile device and always log out, it’s vital you protect the accounts of your clients as well as your business!

 15. Join An Affiliate Marketing Programme